 actions, and in particular Giovanni

-Pesce stood out, bearing the battle names "Ivaldi"
+Pesce stood out, with battle names "Ivaldi"

 and "Visone", who scored many attacks against